Few things are more annoying than opening your Chromebook and waiting. Apps take longer to load, tabs freeze, and even typing can feel slow.

 You do not always need a new device to get better performance.

 A few simple changes can go a long way.
-Take a few minutes to try the fixes that fit your situation and see what improves.
+Take a few minutes to try the fixes that fit your situation and see which ones improve.

 Every Chromebook setup is different, so results may vary.

-If you have dealt with a slow Chromebook before, share what worked for you in the comments below.
-Your experience could help others facing the same issue.
+If you have dealt with a slow Chromebook before, especially if you found that the AUE date was the culprit.